Why Do People Love Annapurna More Than Everest?

 Annapurna Conservation Area Project (ACAP)

-Annapurna Conservation Area Project (ACAP) is a major attraction of Annapurna Trekking Region.
-Extended in an area of 7,625 sq. meters, the ACAP is also called Annapurna Sanctuary.
-Annapurna Base Camp Trek is also called Annapurna Sanctuary Trek.
+Annapurna Conservation Area Project (ACAP) is a major attraction of Annapurna Region Trekking.
+Total area of Annapurna Region trek are7,625 sq. meters, the ACAP is also called Annapurna Sanctuary.
+Annapurna Base Camp Trek is also call Annapurna Sanctuary Trek.

 The conservation area spreads from 1,000m to 8,091m (Mount Annapurna).
 It has protected a large variety of flora and fauna since 2,049BS.